Pokefinder-org/QtCBM/README.md

 Thanx:

-* McMarty of the vice-dev team for helping me out on qt issues :)
+* McMartin of the vice-dev team for helping me out on qt issues :)